#sea_youhere 2.0 | art and sustainability

 Read more in our Facebook album

 The Virtual Vitrine sea_youhere 2.00 revolves around the theme #artandsustainability.
 We face the climate crisis, depletion of resources, extinction of species, the social and political uncertainties.
 We believe that artist and curators are visionairs, change makers, thinkers and positive values keepers.
 Therefore, we are interested to see the new perspectives on how artists, curators and collectives relate to the theme of art and sustainability.
 What does it mean to be a sustainable artist?
 What is the focus of a sustainable artistic practice?
-With the theme #artandsustainability, we want to provide common ground for diverse individuals working in various media and disciplines while honoring their differences in culture, experience and perspective.
+With the theme #artandsustainability, we want to provide common ground for diverse individuals working in various media and disciplines while honouring their differences in culture, experience and perspective.

 Artists will be added gradually every month.
 Artists, curators and collectives who are interesting in participating in the project are invited to propose their work.
 Check out the Open Call sea_youhere 2.0